Okschain (OKS) Price Reaches $0.0000 on Exchanges

-Okschain (CURRENCY:OKS) traded up 8.7% against the U.S. dollar during the twenty-four hour period ending at 12:00 PM E.T. on September 15th.
-Over the last week, Okschain has traded 6.1% lower against the U.S. dollar.
-One Okschain coin can currently be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Okschain has a market capitalization of $21,122.19 and approximately $498.00 worth of Okschain was traded on exchanges in the last 24 hours.
+Okschain (CURRENCY:OKS) traded 1.7% higher against the US dollar during the one day period ending at 21:00 PM ET on September 21st.
+One Okschain coin can currently be purchased for $0.0000 or 0.00000000 BTC on popular exchanges.
+Okschain has a market capitalization of $21,120.17 and approximately $32.00 worth of Okschain was traded on exchanges in the last 24 hours.
+In the last week, Okschain has traded up 8.7% against the US dollar.

 Okschain Coin Profile